IBM/sms-spam-filter-using-hortonworks/README.md

 ![](doc/source/images/Build-scikit-egg.png)

-Connect to remote spark in HDP cluster and run the LRModelScikit function using %%spark as notation to execute the Spam Filter scikit-learn model.
+Connect to remote Spark in HDP cluster and run the LRModelScikit function using %%spark as notation to execute the Spam Filter scikit-learn model.

 ![](doc/source/images/Run-scikit-egg.png)